SZareiDoudeji/kazerun-gwl-ensemble-forecast1/README.md

-# kazerun-gwl-ensemble-forecast1
-Code for groundwater level forecasting in Kazerun aquifer using HBARST, SARIMA, and ensemble models
 # Groundwater Level Forecasting in Kazerun Aquifer – Adaptive Ensemble Framework

 This repository contains all R and Python scripts for reproducing the results presented in the paper:
 *"Groundwater Level Forecasting in a Complex Semi‑Arid Aquifer Using an Adaptive Ensemble Framework"* (Earth Science Informatics, 2026)

 ## Contents